Universal Ship Cancellation Society

-Universal Ship Cancellation Society (USCS) is an international philatelic non-profit organization with an interest in postmarks and covers from all maritime services.
+The Universal Ship Cancellation Society (USCS) is an international philatelic non-profit organization with an interest in postmarks and covers from all maritime services.

+Overview

 Founded in 1932, the USCS is one of the oldest specialized postal history societies in the world and the only organization in the United States devoted to navy and maritime covers.
+The USCS held its first national convention in August 1940, in Los Angeles.

-As of 2008, the USCS consists of about 1,300 members worldwide.
-Member’s interests includes topics such as: navy ships of all countries, merchant ships with seapost and paquebot markings, the Marine Corps and the Coast Guard, navy bases, related cachets, postcards, patches, photographs and other navy memorabilia.
+As of 2008, the USCS consisted of about 1,300 members worldwide.
+Members' interests includes topics such as: navy ships of all countries, merchant ships with seapost and paquebot markings, the Marine Corps and the Coast Guard, navy bases, related cachets, postcards, patches, photographs and other navy memorabilia.

-Advancing the hobby & conducting research

 The USCS holds annual conventions in various cities throughout the United States and has local chapters in many cities in the United States and Europe.
 The USCS also uses study units formed by members to research specialized interests and maintains a photograph library with over 3,000 negatives of ships.

-History

-The USCS held its first convention in 1940.